-Use Total as the aggregation for most scenarios.
+Use Sum as the aggregation for most scenarios.

 To get byte or packet count statistics:

-- Select the Bytes Count and/or Packet Count metric type, with Avg as the aggregation.
+Select the Bytes Count and/or Packet Count metric type, with Sum as the aggregation.

-By using a combination of the VIP availability and health probe metrics on a single chart you can identify where to look for the problem and resolve the problem.
+By using a combination of the data path availability and health probe status metrics on a single chart, you can identify where to look for the problem and resolve the problem.
 You can gain assurance that Azure is working correctly and use this knowledge to conclusively determine that the configuration or application is the root cause.

-You can use health probe metrics to understand how Azure views the health of your deployment as per the configuration you have provided.
+You can use health probe metrics to understand how Azure views the health of your deployment as per the configuration you’ve provided.
 Looking at health probes is always a great first step in monitoring or determining a cause.

-You can take it a step further and use VIP availability metrics to gain insight into how Azure views the health of the underlying data plane that's responsible for your specific deployment.
+You can take it a step further and use data path availability metric to gain insight into how Azure views the health of the underlying data plane that's responsible for your specific deployment.
 When you combine both metrics, you can isolate where the fault might be, as illustrated in this example:

 The chart displays the following information:

-- The infrastructure itself was healthy, the infrastructure hosting your VMs was reachable, and more than one VM was placed in the back end.
-This information is indicated by the blue trace for VIP availability, which is 100 percent.
+The infrastructure hosting your VMs was unavailable and at 0 percent at the beginning of the chart.
+Later, the infrastructure was healthy and the VMs were reachable, and more than one VM was placed in the back end.
+This information is indicated by the blue trace for data path availability, which was later at 100 percent.

-- However, the health probe status (DIP availability) is at 0 percent at the beginning of the chart, as indicated by the orange trace.
-The circled area in green highlights where the status (DIP availability) became healthy, and at which point the customer's deployment was able to accept new flows.
+The health probe status, indicated by the purple trace, is at 0 percent at the beginning of the chart.
+The circled area in green highlights where the health probe status became healthy, and at which point the customer's deployment was able to accept new flows.